michaelosunga/open_flood_risk_mapping_in_kenya/training/training_objectives.md

 # Training approach

 This digital flood risk mapping technical manual was developed to build open GIS literacy capacity amongst key disaster risk management (DRM) departments to adequately input, manipulate, analyse, visualise and disseminate GIS data from open  data and GIS software in order to understand flood risk.
-The training module is divided into four sessions.;
+The training module is divided into several sessions:

+## Session 1
+### Installing QGIS & Interface Overview
+- Installing relevant QGIS plugins
+- Data management / QGIS working folder
+- Basic QGIS tools and functionalities
+- Understanding data sources and adding layers in QGIS
+- Working with raster and vector data
+- Adding base maps in QGIS (Google, OSM, etc.)
-- Session1: Introduces the learner to GIS components, GIS data models,  coordinate systems and map projections
+- Introduction to data projections and coordinate systems

-- Session 2: Introduces the learner to QGIS software interfaces, loading GIS  data, installing QGIS essential plug-ins, downloading GIS data from various open data platforms such as OpenStreetMap
+### Data Types & Sources for Flood Mapping
+- Flood exposure datasets: DEM, satellite imagery, and hydrological data (flood hazard at various return periods - rtps)
+- Public data sources on flood exposure: downloading DEMs, land use/land cover (LULC), OpenStreetMap (OSM), settlements / buildings, roads and relevant points of interests (schools, hospitals, market centres)

+## Session 2
+### Introduction to OpenStreetMap as a data crowd-sourcing tool
+- Downloading vector data from OpenStreetMap (OSM)
+- OSM data model
+- OSM data completeness
+- QuickOSM
-- Session 3: Focuses on geo-processing tools
+- Updating data on OSM (Mapathons)

+## Session 3
+## Session 4
-- Session 4: Visualising GIS data through maps.
+Visualising GIS data through maps.
 Use of cartography to create map products for communication and decision-making.

 # How to use this technical manual?
 This digital training manual is developed for absolute GIS beginners.
 It is a step-by-step guide to  learning essential GIS analysis using QGIS for flood risk mapping.
 This manual is not a guarantee  that at its conclusion all the trainees will be proficient in geo-information since GIS is vast  with other applications.
 Therefore, the learner can use the knowledge acquired to further their knowledge in GIS or follow our occasional GIS training manual modules.